-vices that our plan pays for What you must pay Inpatient mental health care \$0 The plan will pay for mental health care services that require a hospital stay.
-Coverage for inpatient services for acute psychiatric conditions may be provided in a free-standing psychiatric hospital in lieu of an acute care inpatient setting. • Coverage for substance abuse disorder treatment services may be provided in a chemical dependency treatment facility in lieu of an acute care inpatient hospital setting.
-Benefits and limits as described in the Texas Medicaid Provider and Procedures Manual.
-As an extra benefit, the plan offers unlimited additional psychiatric inpatient days per benefit period.
-Except in an emergency, your doctor must tell the plan that you are going to be admitted to the hospital.
-Prior authorization may be required.
-Inpatient stay: Covered services in a hospital or skilled nursing facility (SNF) during a non-covered inpatient stay \$0 If your inpatient stay is not reasonable and necessary, the plan will not pay for it.
-However, in some cases the plan will pay for services you get while you are in the hospital or a nursing facility.
-The plan will pay for the following services, and maybe other services not listed here: Doctor services Diagnostic tests, like lab tests X-ray, radium, and isotope therapy, including technician materials and services Surgical dressings Splints, casts, and other devices used for fractures and dislocations This benefit is continued on the next page
+Service s that our plan pays for What you must pay Inp patient mental health care \$0 1 1 e plan will pay for mental health care services that require a spital stay. • Coverage for inpatient services for acute psychiatric conditions may be provided in a free-standing psychiatric hospital in lieu of an acute care inpatient setting. • Coverage for substance abuse disorder treatment services may be provided in a chemical dependency treatment facility in lieu of an acute care inpatient hospital setting. • Benefits and limits as described in the Texas Medicaid Provider Procedures Manual .
+1 e plan offers unlimited additional psychiatric inpatient days benefit period.
+1 1 cept in an emergency, your doctor must tell the plan that u are going to be admitted to the hospital.
+Pri or authorization may be required.

-Services that our plan pays for What you must pay Inpatient services covered during a non-covered inpatient stay (continued) Prosthetics and orthotic devices, other than dental, including replacement or repairs of such devices.
+Inpatient stay: Covered services in a hospital during a non-covered inpatient stay If your inpatient stay is not reasonable and necessary, the plan will not pay for it.
+However, in some cases the plan will pay for services you get while you are in the hospital.
+The plan will pay for the following services, and maybe other services not listed here: \$0 plan will not pay for it.
+However, in some cases the plan will pay for services you get while you are in the hospital.
+The plan will pay for the following while you are in the hospital.
+The plan will pay for the following , , Doctor services Diagnostic tests, like lab tests X-ray, radium, and isotope therapy, including technician materials and services Surgical dressings Splints, casts, and other devices used for fractures and dislocations Prosthetics and orthotic devices, other than dental, including replacement or repairs of such devices.
 These are devices that: replace all or part of an internal body organ (including contiguous tissue), or replace all or part of the function of an inoperative or malfunctioning internal body organ.
 Leg, arm, back, and neck braces, trusses, and artificial legs, arms, and eyes.
-This includes adjustments, repairs, and replacements needed because of breakage, wear, loss, or a change in the patient's condition Physical therapy, speech therapy, and occupational therapy vices that our plan pays for What you must pay Kidney disease services and supplies \$0 The plan will pay for the following services: Kidney disease education services to teach kidney care and help members make good decisions about their care.
+This includes adjustments, repairs, and replacements needed because of breakage, wear, loss, or a change in the patient's condition.
+Physical therapy, speech therapy, and occupational therapy Prior authorization may be required.

+Services that our plan pays for What you must pay Kidney disease services and supplies \$0 The plan will pay for the following services: Kidney disease education services to teach kidney care and help members make good decisions about their care.
 You must have stage IV chronic kidney disease, and your doctor must refer you.
 The plan will cover up to six sessions of kidney disease education services.
 Outpatient dialysis treatments, including dialysis treatments when temporarily out of the service area, as explained in Chapter 3 Inpatient dialysis treatments if you are admitted as an inpatient to a hospital for special care Self-dialysis training, including training for you and anyone helping you with your home dialysis treatments Home dialysis equipment and supplies Certain home support services, such as necessary visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and to check your dialysis equipment and water supply Your Medicare Part B drug benefit pays for some drugs for dialysis.
 For information, please see "Medicare Part B prescription drugs" in this chart.
 Prior authorization may be required.